 Every day, Alaskans travel on roads and infrastructure that connect us to work, family and the places that make our state home.
 But building and maintaining those roads relies on a state and federal partnership.

-As a result of last year’s budget process, Alaska is at a crossroads.
 Acting now to match federal funds is critical.
 Similar to years past, our small investment will unlock hundreds of millions in federal dollars to make highways safer, repair bridges, and upgrade airports statewide.
 Add it all up and it means more than half a billion dollars moving through our economy.
+There is still an opportunity to fix this, but only if the Legislature acts quickly after convening on January 20.

 Think of it this way: